The Clive Peacock Award goes to the nominated member who has made the most important contribution to BACAS over the past year.

-Fiona was unable to attend the meeting and received her award, a copy of The World of Stonehenge, by Duncan Garrow and Neil Wilkin, at a later committee meeting.
+John was unable to attend the meeting and received his award, a copy of Buried, by Alice Roberts, at a special event at the Harington Club in May.

 About the Clive Peacock Memorial Award